savindu-pasintha/kafka-nodejs-with-consumer-and-producer/README.md

-# kafka-producer-consumer
-£kafca used for realtime milions of streaming and monitoring , event acces, message pass , log file read , monitoring and analysis operations. first time Linkedin use this 2011
+# kafka-producer-consumer kafca used for realtime milions of streaming and monitoring , event acces, message pass , log file read , monitoring and analysis operations.#first time Linkedin use this 2011

 see you tube vidio [this YouTube tutorial](https://www.youtube.com/watch?v=EiDLKECLcZw).